elenaleuschner/elenaleuschner.github.io/_pages/about.md

 ---
 Hi!

 I am a Ph.D. candidate at the Department of Political Science, University of Gothenburg where I study the causes and consequences of government responsiveness to protest.
-The first paper for my thesis has been published in _Comparative Political Studies_ and hopefully, more is to come!
+First papers for my thesis have been published in highly ranked peer-reviewed journals, such as _Comparative Political Studies_ and _Political Behavior_, and more is to come!

 Besides this ongoing work, I have also published on political biases in evaluations of International Organizations in the journals _Review of International Organization_ and _Public Administration Review_.